ethpm/ethpm-spec/package-manifest-spec.md

 * Format: Strings **must** be formatted as valid filesystem paths.
 All paths **must** be relative paths beginning with `./`.
 All paths **must** resolve to to a path located within the base directory of the package (i.e., the location of `epm.json`)

-### Contracts: `contracts`

-The `contracts` field defines a list of contract names that should be included in the release manifest when generating a release.

-* Key: `contracts`
-* Type: List of Strings

 ### Dependencies: `dependencies`

 the `dependencies` field defines a key/value mapping of ethereum packages that